The Doctoral Dissertation

 The dissertation director must be a tenured or tenure-track member of the candidate’s graduate program.
 It is the dissertation director’s responsibility to ensure that the student’s research meets appropriate academic standards for the discipline in which the degree is being conferred.

 In rare occasions, students may request to add an adjunct faculty member, post-doctoral appointee, a professor from another institution, or another qualified person—including someone without a doctorate but with other appropriate qualifications—as a special committee member.
 A special member may not be considered a substitute for one who meets the University requirements; rather, the special member should be considered as an addition to the core committee.

 Students also may request that a non-tenure track, full-time appointed DU faculty member serve as committee chair.

-These requests must be supported by a strong rationale, have the support of the student’s program and be approved by the Associate Provost for Graduate Studies.
+These requests must be supported by a strong rationale, have the support of the student’s program and be approved by the Vice Provost for Research and Graduate Education.
 The request must include: a statement of rationale, the proposed special member’s CV and Thesis/Dissertation Oral Defense Committee Recommendation form.

 Schools and departments reserve the right to establish requirements that are stricter than the minimal University standards.
 It is the student’s responsibility to determine whether or not the unit has requirements in addition to University policy and the unit’s responsibility to ensure that those requirements have been met before submitting the committee proposal form to the Office of Graduate Education.